Saving for your children's education

 understand the benefit of long-term saving.
 You could even open a

-savings account and teach them to deposit their pocket
+savings account and teach them to deposit their pocket money in

 For more information see teaching kids about